klee/klee.github.io/tutorials/testing-coreutils.md

 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

-LLVM ERROR: JIT does not support inline asm!
+Written by Torbjorn Granlund and Richard M. Stallman.
 {% endhighlight %}

-You may notice some funny things going on.
-To start with, the files are way too small!
-Since we are actually producing LLVM bitcode files, the operating system can't run them directly.
-What `llvm-ld` does to make it so we can still run the resulting outputs is write a little shell script which uses the LLVM interpreter to run the binaries; the actual LLVM bitcode files have `.bc` appended.
-If we look a little closer:
+You may notice that instead of LLVM bitcode files, we obtained executable files.
+This is because WLLVM works in two steps.
+In the first step, WLLVM invokes the standard compiler and then, for each object file, it also invokes a bitcode compiler to produce LLVM bitcode.
+WLLVM stores the location of the generated bitcode files in a dedicated section of the object file.
+When object files are linked together, the locations are concatenated to save the locations of all constituent files.
+After the build completes, one can use the WLLVM utility `extract-bc` to read the contents of the dedicated section and link all of the bitcode into a single whole-program bitcode file.

+To obtain the LLVM bitcode version of all Coreutils, we can invoke `extract-bc` on all executable files:

 {% highlight bash %}
-src$ cat ls
-#!/bin/sh
-lli=${LLVMINTERP-lli}
-exec $lli \
-    -load=/usr/lib/librt.so \
-    ls.bc ${1+"$@"}
-src$ ls -l ls.bc
+src$ for exe in `find . -executable`; do extract-bc $exe; done src$ ls -l ls.bc
--rwxr-xr-x 1 ddunbar ddunbar 643640 2009-07-25 23:38 ls.bc
+-rw-rw-r-- 1 klee klee 543052 Nov 21 12:03 ls.bc
 {% endhighlight %}

-The other funny thing is that the version message doesn't all print out, the LLVM interpreter emits a message about not supporting inline assembly.
-The problem here is that `glibc` occasionally implements certain operations using inline assembly, which the LLVM interpreter (`lli`) doesn't understand.
-KLEE works around this problem by specially recognizing certain common inline assembly sequences and turning them back into the appropriate LLVM instructions before executing the binary.

-## Step 3: Using KLEE as an interpreter
+## Step 4: Using KLEE as an interpreter

 At its core, KLEE is just an interpreter for LLVM bitcode.
 For example, here is how to run the same `cat` command we did before, using KLEE.
 Note, this step requires that you configured and built KLEE with `uclibc` and `POSIX` runtime support (if you didn't, you'll need to go do that now).

 {% highlight bash %}
 src$ klee --libc=uclibc --posix-runtime ./cat.bc --version
+KLEE: NOTE: Using klee-uclibc : /usr/local/lib/klee/runtime/klee-uclibc.bca
-KLEE: NOTE: Using model: /home/ddunbar/public/klee/Release/lib/libkleeRuntimePOSIX.bca
+KLEE: NOTE: Using model: /usr/local/lib/klee/runtime/libkleeRuntimePOSIX.bca
-KLEE: output directory = "klee-out-3"
+KLEE: output directory is "/home/klee/coreutils-6.11/obj-llvm/src/./klee-out-0" Using STP solver backend
+KLEE: WARNING ONCE: function "vasnprintf" has inline asm
+KLEE: WARNING: undefined reference to function: __ctype_b_loc
-KLEE: WARNING: undefined reference to function: __signbitl
+KLEE: WARNING: undefined reference to function: klee_posix_prefer_cex
 KLEE: WARNING: executable has module level assembly (ignoring)
-KLEE: WARNING: calling external: syscall(54, 0, 21505, 177325672)
+KLEE: WARNING ONCE: calling external: syscall(16, 0, 21505, 42637408)
-KLEE: WARNING: calling __user_main with extra arguments.
+KLEE: WARNING ONCE: calling __user_main with extra arguments.
-KLEE: WARNING: calling external: getpagesize()
+KLEE: WARNING ONCE: calling external: getpagesize()
-KLEE: WARNING: calling external: vprintf(177640072, 183340048)
-cat (GNU coreutils) 6.11
+KLEE: WARNING ONCE: calling external: vprintf(43649760, 51466656) cat (GNU coreutils) 6.11

 License GPLv3+: GNU GPL version 3 or later